Amshra267/ML-work/README.md

 #### Prerequisites

-To properly understand the material for this week, the following material should be well understood or the material covered in the courses:-
+To properly understand the material of NLP, the following material should be well understood or the material covered in the courses:-

 → Convolutional Neural Networks by Andrew Ng on Coursera